machbase/machbase-mcp-server/Machbase_MCP_Sever/neo/Utilities/shell/shell-run.md

 a row fetched.
 ```

-## Run the script in interactive mode
+## Run the Script in Interactive Mode

 ```sh
 $ machbase-neo shell